 When the child, utterly unavoidably, fails to satisfy the parent’s perpetual and unquenchable needs, the parent is liable to swap from idealizing him/her to demonizing him/her.
 Indeed, the parent may express intense verbal hostility towards the child or even resort to physical violence against him/her.

-In accordance with this confusing treatment the child may grow into an adult who is very uncertain about their own identity and about what kind of a person they really are.
-Reflecting how they were perceived by their parent as a child, they may constantly switch their self-image from an idealised one to a demonized one.
+In accordance with this confusing treatment, the child may grow into an adult who is very uncertain about their own identity and about what kind of a person they really are.
+Reflecting how they were perceived by their parent as a child, they may constantly switch their self-image from an idealized one to a demonized one.

 David Hosier BSc Hons; MSc; PGDE(FAHE).